sogeuni/sogeuni.github.io/content/abs/bibliography.md

 - Arnold Robbins, *Bash Reference Card*, SSC, 1998, 1-58731-010-5.
     - Excellent Bash pocket reference (don't leave home without it, especially if you're a sysadmin).
 A bargain at $4.95, but unfortunately no longer available for free download.
 - Arnold Robbins, *Effective Awk Programming*, Free Software Foundation / O'Reilly and Associates, 2000, 1-882114-26-4.
-    - The absolute best [[./apendix/awk#^AWKREF|awk]] tutorial and reference.
+    - The absolute best [[awk#^AWKREF|awk]] tutorial and reference.
 The free electronic version of this book is part of the *awk* documentation, and printed copies of the latest version are available from O'Reilly and Associates.
       This book served as an inspiration for the author of the *ABS Guide*.
 - Bill Rosenblatt, *Learning the Korn Shell*, O'Reilly and Associates, 1993, 1-56592-054-6.
     - This well-written book contains some excellent pointers on shell scripting in general.